Careers360 Logo

 B.Human digestive system(ii)Embedded in jawbones

-C.Stomach(iii)Outer wall of visceral organs
+C.Stomach(iii)The outer wall of visceral organs

 D.Thecodont(iv)Converted into simple substances

-E.Serosa(v)J-shaped bag like structure
+E.Serosa(v)J-shaped bag-like structure

 Options: